partyistic/partyistic/user_stories.md

 ### User Story sentence

-As a user, I want to have the ability to invite my friend by more than way.
+As a user, I want to have the ability to invite friends to my party event.

 ### Feature Tasks

-- make the invitation shareable by whatsapp or email.
+- Make the invitation shareable by whatsapp or email.

 ### Acceptance Tests